Our world is full of chemicals. In fact, if you use the term in its broadest sense, there’s nothing in our world that isn’t full of chemicals.

 Living near places where chemicals are extracted, processed, stored, or transported can bring serious health and safety risks.

 The problem is not a small one.
 Around 30,000 documented chemical accidents occur in the United States each year, claiming about 1,000 lives.
-More than 134 million Americans live in the “vulnerability zones” around facilities that deal with hazardous chemicals.
+More than 134 million people in the United States live in the “vulnerability zones” around facilities that deal with hazardous chemicals.
 These residents are disproportionately likely to be members of African American, Latino, or low-income communities, especially in the “fenceline” areas nearest the facilities.

 The EPA requires facilities handling hazardous chemicals to produce a risk management plan (RMP), including accident prevention and emergency response plans and other relevant details.
 However, RMP requirements have loopholes that compromise their effectiveness, allowing companies to withhold crucial information and to shift responsibility for disaster response onto local communities.